Zaragoza 28th June

 It’s all about the photo, like the camera has taken priority as an integral part of the brain an becomes the most important part.
-Don’t take the time to enjoy yourself, just stop and pose in front of a vista and then shoot, this is done even more in the age of the digital camera where you can take twenty shots a minute and delete them later if you choose, just pose and try to look glamorous.
+Don’t take the time to enjoy yourself, just stop and pose in front of a vista and then shoot, this is easy with a digital camera where you can take twenty shots a minute and delete them later if you choose, just pose and try to look glamorous.

 I wonder how the Romans who established the city would have reacted if they could see it’s future.
 The tourist herd moves along the path to the next vista, to pose and take that million dollar shot.

 The worst thing about getting robbed is not the loss of money but the loss of confidence, the paranoia, the fear, the worry, all of it.

 I just met a guy who approached me in the street and wanted to converse.
 A poet, talking about living trees – human trees.
 I lack confidence, I worry, I walk, l feel my wallet, l look behind me while this guy sprouts poetry.

 “I’ve been on Dutch soil,” he says.
 “I want to go to Australia.”

 “You just have to get on a plane,” I say.
 “I need a haircut and I’m going in here to get off the street.”